Stephen Mallory: Adulthood in Florida

 Young Mallory prepared for a profession by reading law in the office of Judge William Marvin.
 Because of its geographical position, Key West was often sought as a port of refuge for ships caught in storms and was for the same reason near frequent shipwrecks.
 Marvin was recognized as an authority on maritime law, particularly applied to laws of wreck and salvage, and Mallory argued many admiralty cases before him.
 He was reputed to be one of the best young trial lawyers in the state.

-His career prospering, in 1838 Mallory courted and wed Angela Moreno, a member of a wealthy Spanish-speaking family living in Pensacola.
+His career prospering, in 1838 Mallory courted and wed Angela Moreno, a member of a wealthy Spanish family living in Pensacola.
 Their marriage produced nine children, five of whom died young; surviving into adulthood were daughters Margaret ("Maggie") and Ruby, and sons Stephen R. Jr. ("Buddy"), and Attila ("Attie").
 Buddy followed his father into politics, and he would eventually also serve as U.S. Senator from Florida.
-Angela Moreno was the cousin of Felix Senac, future Confederate Paymaster and agent in Europe, born like her in 1815 in Pensacola.
+Angela Moreno was the daughter of Francisco Moreno, a wealthy businessman who established the first bank and the first hotel in Pensacola, and his first wife, Josefa López.
+Angela also was the cousin of Felix Senac, future Confederate Paymaster and agent in Europe, born like her in 1815 in Pensacola.

 Mallory held a few minor public offices, beginning in 1832 with his selection as town marshal.
 One of his first paid positions was as Inspector of Customs, for which he earned three dollars per day.
 Later, President Polk appointed him Collector of Customs.
 Before his marriage, he joined the Army and took part in the Seminole War, 1835–1837.
 He also was elected judge for Monroe County for the years 1837–1845.

 In 1850, the sectional differences that eventually culminated in the Civil War led to a convention to be held in Nashville, Tennessee, for the purpose of defining a common course of action for all Southern (slave-holding) states.
 Although Mallory had held no statewide offices, he was regarded as sufficiently powerful in the state Democratic Party to be chosen as an alternate delegate to the convention.
 Personal considerations kept him from attending, but he expressed his agreement with the purposes of the convention in a letter that was widely reprinted in the Florida newspapers.